-Create an access key to use the Amazon Lightsail API or the AWS Command Line Interface
+Create an access key to use the Amazon Lightsail API or the Command Line Interface

 Last updated: January 25, 2021

-To use the Lightsail API or the AWS Command Line Interface (AWS CLI), you need to create a new access key.
+To use the Lightsail API or the Command Line Interface ( CLI), you need to create a new access key.
 The access key consists of an Access Key ID and a Secret Access Key.
-Use the following procedures to create the key and configure the AWS CLI to make calls to the Lightsail API.
+Use the following procedures to create the key and configure the CLI to make calls to the Lightsail API.

 Step 1: Create a new access key